-2 Easy Methods to Find Slope of Trendline in Excel
+How to Find Slope of Trendline in Excel: 2 Easy Methods

 To understand easily, we’ll use a sample dataset as an example in Excel.
 For instance, we have an independent variable in Column C marked as X and a dependent variable in Column B marked as Y. We will use this dataset for our desired two methods as described below.